-Visitors:
+Visitors/Returning to Property:

-- We will be enforcing a strict "no visitors" policy. - Only campers and staff will be allowed onto camp property. - Deliveries will have designated drop-off areas at each property. - If essential services (i.e. propane delivery) do need to enter the property, drivers will not have any direct contact with campers or staff.
+- We will be enforcing a strict "no visitors" policy. - Youth who leave the property while attending camp will not be allowed to return. - Adults are permitted to switch for other adults' leaders only if vaccinated and follow pre camp guidelines of quarantine.
+This is not recommended. - Only campers and staff will be allowed onto camp property. - Deliveries will have designated drop-off areas at each property. - If essential services (i.e. propane delivery) do need to enter the property, drivers will not have any direct contact with campers or staff.
 They will be required to wear PPE and maintain physical distancing while on property.